U.S. may lift travel ban on 'important partner' Chad, Tillerson says

-N’DJAMENA (Reuters) - U.S. Secretary of State Rex Tillerson said on Monday Washington was considering lifting a travel ban on Chad, offering an olive branch to a key ally in the fight against Islamist militant groups in West Africa.
+N’DJAMENA (Reuters) - U.S. Secretary of State Rex Tillerson said on Monday that Washington was considering lifting a travel ban on Chad, offering an olive branch to an ally in the fight against Islamist militant groups in West Africa.

-The top U.S. diplomat flew into the Chadian capital, N’Djamena, on the last day of a truncated tour of Africa with stop-offs in Kenya, Ethiopia, Djibouti and Nigeria - all frontline partners against Islamic State and al Qaeda off-shoots.
+The top U.S. diplomat flew into the Chadian capital, N’Djamena, on the last day of a truncated tour of Africa with stops in Kenya, Ethiopia, Djibouti and Nigeria - all frontline partners against Islamic State and al Qaeda offshoots.

-Tillerson said Chad had made important steps to strengthen control over its security and passports.
-“These steps I think are going to allow us to begin to normalise the travel relationship with Chad,” he told reporters.
+Tillerson said Chad had taken important steps to strengthen control over its security and passports.“These steps I think are going to allow us to begin to normalise the travel relationship with Chad,” he told reporters.

-A report on Chad’s progress was being prepared in Washington and would be reviewed by President Trump next month, Tillerson said.
-“We have to wait for the final report,” he added.
+A report on Chad’s progress was being prepared in Washington and would be reviewed by Trump next month, Tillerson said.“We have to wait for the final report,” he added.

-Tillerson, who had met Chadian President Idriss Deby previously while serving as CEO of ExxonMobil, said he was concerned about the presence of Islamic State-allied militants in the Sahel and called Chad an “important partner”.
+Tillerson, who met Chadian President Idriss Deby previously while serving as chief executive of ExxonMobil, said he was concerned about the presence of Islamic State-allied militants in the Sahel and called Chad an“important partner”.

-In September, The Trump White House added Chad - along with North Korea and Venezuela - to a list of countries whose citizens are restricted from travelling to the United States.
+In September, The Trump administration added Chad - along with North Korea and Venezuela - to a list of countries whose citizens are restricted from travelling to the United States.
 That drew protests from Chad and others, including France, which works closely with the Chadian military.

-Officials from the U.S. Department of Homeland security said at the time Chad had to failed to send in proof that it had taken a number of security measures.
+Officials from the U.S. Department of Homeland Security said at the time that Chad had to failed to send proof that it had taken a number of security measures.

 Tillerson flew to Nigeria after Chad for a stay of just a few hours, less than the overnight visit originally planned.
 His entourage said he had been forced to cut short the African tour on Monday to return to deal with urgent work in Washington.